 In a normal relationship, there are fights and disagreements.
 This is perfectly normal and even healthy.

 In a normal fight in a mature relationship, 2 Normals present their side of the argument, maybe say a few things in anger, but then at some point, they rationally come together in agreement, or at least compromise, and end the dispute.

-In a relationship between a Normal & a person with Avoidant Personality Disorder (Avpd), this process is short circulated by the Avoidant.
+In a relationship between a Normal & a person with Avoidant Personality Disorder (Avpd), this process is short circulated.
 When presented with anger, contention, or any type of confrontation, the Avoidant cowers in a corner, either a physical corner, or a corner of their mind.

 Persons with Avoidant Personality Disorder (Avpd) can often have addictions to various things like;

 Just like a lizard that can change colors wherever they want or need to, Avoidants can do this as well.

 It is a protection mechanism.
 When an Avoidant feels threatened of being exposed, like when going to the doctor, they can hide, or mask their symptoms and appear Normal

 Avoidants are very stubborn.
 If they do not want to do something, they are not going to do it.